CNURobotics/chris_turtlebot_flexible_navigation/README.md

 ### Visualization

  `roslaunch flex_nav_turtlebot_bringup turtlebot_flex_nav_rviz.launch`
-  * A standard view of Turtlebot and sensor data, with maps, and paths displayed
+  * Displays a standard view of Turtlebot and sensor data, with maps, and paths displayed
   * Topic names are customized in this configuration to match this demo

 ### Startup of Flexible Navigation

-Start both planning and control nodes, and the FlexBE behavior engine
+Flexible Navigation requires startup of planning and control nodes, as well as the FlexBE behavior engine and UI.

 `roslaunch flex_nav_turtlebot_bringup flex.launch`
  * This starts the planning and control nodes.